bsherwood9/portfolio_svelte/README.md

 # My Portfolio
 This is my portfolio.
-It is built using Svelte and vanilla CSS.
+It is built using Svelte and CSS.

-#Future Updates
+# Future Updates
 I think it would be nice to add some reviews or recommendations on my page.
 Maybe a slider or something.

 # svelte app